adc17/CV/README.md

 I was trained by my university counselling service to support fellow students.
 This involved 30 hours of training in effective listening and assertive communication, followed by a year of supervision whilst working in the role.
 As a result, I can conduct myself both respectfully and straightforwardly when working collaboratively.

 More recently, I have worked with authors on poetry and novels, and I have written copy to communicate effectively with customers.
 I have also done plenty of programming at Makers Academy.
-Pairing has been one of the surprise delights of learning to code—I did not realize it was typical practice, and I am thrilled that it is now such a common industry expectation.
+Pairing has been one of the surprise delights of learning to code—I did not realize it was so prevalent, and I am thrilled that it is now standard industry practice.

 #### Another Skill